icarusfactor/SSH-Team-Keys/README.md

 *For rbash*

 *log in with restricted bash, the only command access outside of rbash are the softlinked programs in /home/dyount/programs/.*
+*This will let you run PHP composer and nodeJS installs updates, if change to specific site root directory and add to programs dir.*

     command="cd /home/dyount/userspace.spotcheckit.org && /bin/rbash"
     Example scp command using restricted key